ajbouh/qa/README.md

 - [ ] Suggest which failing tests to debug first (based on heuristics)

 ### Correctness
-- [ ] Add support to run tests in OS-specific sandbox for OS X
+- [ ] Add support to run tests in OS-specific sandbox for macOS
 - [ ] Add support for overriding network syscalls (e.g. DNS, TCP connections)
 - [ ] Add support for overriding time syscalls libfaketime
 - [ ] Add support for overriding filesystem syscalls with charybdefs